ArduPilot/ardupilot_wiki/plane/source/docs/channel-output-functions.rst

 if SERVO5_FUNCTION is 1 (meaning RCPassThru) then channel 5 output will always be equal to channel 5 input.

+You can also map individual channels to any output channel by using the specific channel mapping functions.
+These are numbered starting at value 51, for RCInputChannel1.
+So you can for example set SERVO11_FUNCTION=53 which will map RC input channel 3 to output channel 11.

 .. _channel-output-functions_flap:

 Flap